 Unlike a payday loan, which charges exorbitant fees every time you use one, Earnin doesn’t charge any fees.
 Sounds crazy?
 It kind of is.
 But it seems to be working for some people.
 Here’s how it works, the caveats you should know about, and whether or not it’s right for you.

 How Does Earnin Work?

-Basically, Earnin works on a pay-as-you-can model and is available for Android and iOS devices.
+Earnin works on a pay-as-you-can model and is available for Android and iOS devices.
 You make a withdrawal of up to $100 per day based on the hours you actually worked.
-Then you pay a tip on top of the withdrawal--usually just a few bucks or up to about $15.
+Then you pay an (optional) tip on top of the withdrawal–usually just a few bucks or up to about $14.
 That’s a steal compared to the fees and interest you’ll be charged on a traditional payday loan.